 collectionMode to “DoNotCollect” prevents the SDK from collecting or sending personal data on its ad or bid requests.

-Sending EU Consent Strings
+GDPR: Sending EU Consent Strings

 For users that have consented to the use of Verizon Media ad products for advertising personalization, the Privacy API provides a generic mechanism to pass that consent information.
 Please note that Verizon Media currrently supports the IAB’s GDPR Transparency and Consent Framework.
 Please reach out to your account manager or our Support team for the most up-to-date guidance on consent string formats and support plans.